 What is cognitive behavioural therapy?

 Cognitive behavioural therapy or CBT is a form of talking or psychological therapy (psychotherapy).
 It is used in the treatment of anxiety and depression.
+It may also be used to help with MS fatigue.
 CBT is based on the idea that how we think about a situation affects how we act, and our actions affect how we think and feel.
 CBT involves looking at problem areas and breaking them down into thoughts, feelings and actions.
-Working with the therapist you identify unhelpful thoughts and behaviours and look for ways to face situations in a more helpful way.
+Working with the therapist you identify unhelpful thoughts and behaviours and look for ways to face situations in a more helpful way, such as learning strategies to handle feelings of depression and anxiety.

 How is cognitive behavioural therapy given?